-The organisation must give the reasons for any refusal to grant a request and indicate the provision of law on which the refusal is based, the remedies available to the applicant under this Act, and the time limit for exercising them.
-If the applicant so requests, the organisation's Privacy Officer must also help him understand the refusal.
+The organisation must give the reasons for any refusal to grant a request and indicate the provision of law on which the refusal is based, the remedies available to the applicant under the Quebec Private Sector Act, and the time limit for exercising them.
+If the applicant so requests, the organisation's Privacy Officer must also help them understand the refusal.

-An individual may, if personal information concerning him is inaccurate, incomplete or equivocal, or if collecting, disclosing or keeping it are not authorised by law, require that the information be rectified.
+An individual may, if personal information concerning them is inaccurate, incomplete, or equivocal, or if collecting, disclosing, or keeping it are not authorised by law, require that the information be rectified.

-The organisation must give the reasons for any refusal to grant a request and indicate the provision of law on which the refusal is based, the remedies available to the applicant under this Act and the time limit for exercising them.
-If the applicant so requests, the organisation's Privacy Officer must also help him understand the refusal.
+The organisation must give the reasons for any refusal to grant a request and indicate the provision of law on which the refusal is based, the remedies available to the applicant under the Quebec Private Sector Act and the time limit for exercising them.
+If the applicant so requests, the organisation's Privacy Officer must also help them understand the refusal.

 Under the Quebec Private Sector Act, an individual may require an organisation to: